-The resident is strongly recommended to achieve the 50th percentile on the written board exam during the PGY4 year to avoid a direct CCC review of their performance and possible failure to progress to PGY5 year, at the discretion of the CCC.
+The resident is strongly recommended to achieve the 50th percentile on the written board exam during the PGY4 year to avoid a direct CCC review of their performance.

 Oral examinations by the faculty will be incorporated into the CCC evaluations for each rotation.
 Poor performance on oral examinations may be cause for remediation, failure to advance, or dismissal.
 The practice of an excellent standard of medical care in each area of the six competencies is regularly evaluated through the biannual evaluation process as well as in regular clinical mentoring.
 Milestone evaluations are reported to the ACGME biannually.
 By participating with the American Board of Neurological Surgery (ABNS) examinations, the Residency Review Committee for Neurological Surgery (RRC) and the Accreditation Council for Graduate Medical Education (ACGME) oversight, the residents are assessed compared to national standards for neurosurgery.
 The WVU School of Medicine requires the completion of Core Curriculum Modules for resident advancement to the next year of training.
 Duty hours and operative case logs must be up to date daily, and medical documentation must be timely.